vinsis/vinsis.github.io/_pages/about.md

 ---

 Hello there, I am Vinay Sisodia.
 I have deep interest in areas of math & machine learning.
 I am currently working as a Machine Learning Tech Lead at [PicCollage](https://picc.co/).
-I got into machine learning when companies were starting to build dedicated AI/ML teams.
-I had the privilege of being the first ML engineer in two different organizations, which allowed me to build ML systems from the ground up.
-Later on I took on the responsibility of growing and leading ML teams.
-The past few years have been quite gratifying intellectually, and I am very proud of some of the things I built during this time.

 What I do
 ======